Sunday, April 23, 2017

 Special for Kids

 In our Children's Activity Area you’ll find crafts, games, face painting, storytelling, and a hands-on activities for children of all ages.
 Activities are intended to educate, entertain and inspire youth, in the spirit of Earth Day.
-This year, participants will learn to make paper, find out about recycling, make gift cards from recycled materials, and learn how to visit wild areas without disturbing the environment.
+This year, participants will find out about recycling, make gift cards from recycled materials, and learn how to visit wild areas without disturbing the environment.
 Our Children’s Stage features youth-oriented performances throughout the day.
+And be sure to visit the Magic Stage, in front of the Lily Pond on El Prado, for the Dr. Wilderness Family Magic Show (see below).

-EarthFair will feature five stages.
+EarthFair will feature four stages.
 We’ve already mentioned the Children’s Stage, featuring music, song and storytelling aimed at the younger set.
 The Moon Stage (at Park and Presidents Way) and Sun Stage (behind the Federal Building) will feature a variety of contemporary music by local artists.
-The Folk Music Stage (by the U.N. building), hosted by the San Diego Folk Music Heritage Society, will feature some of our city’s finest folk music artists.

 Our eHome exhibit area showcases products and technologies that can make your home more environmentally sustainable.
 If you're building a new structure, or adding to an existing home, alternative home-building technologies, such as straw bale and steel-frame construction, will be of interest.
 Find out about energy- and resource-saving products and materials, like energy-efficient appliances and low-E windows.
 A wide variety of solar electric systems available now, to help you get off the grid will be shown.

-The eARTh Gallery features works by artists using recycled materials or showing depictions of "Endangered Spaces" in San Diego County.
-The artwork will be presented next to the Children's Area in the Pan American Plaza (close to the Auto Museum).
+The eARTh Gallery features works by San Diego artists and craftsmen, using recycled materials or showing depictions of "Endangered Spaces" in San Diego County.
+The artwork will be presented on the lawn area next to Presidents Way and Park Blvd (by our food court, exhibit area 9).

-Are you an artist with earth-friendly art you'd like to display?
-Click here for more information and to sign-up online.
+Have you created earth-friendly arts or crafts you'd like to display or sell?
+Click here for more information and to sign-up online (after Jan 1).

 Tired of the nitrate-filled hot dogs and sugar-loaded sodas you usually get at large public events?
 Then step right up to our Food Pavilions in the Plaza de Panama and Park & Presidents Way for a change of pace.
 You'll find out-of-the-ordinary vegetarian fare that will make you wish it was available in the park all year long.
 If you are interested in being a food vendor at EarthFair, click here.

-The Children's Earth Parade (All Species Welcome) starts at 10:30 am by the Spanish Village and marches through the Park to the Children's Area in the Pan American Plaza.
+The Earth Day Parade (all species and ages welcome) starts at 10:30 am by the Spanish Village and marches through the Park to the Children's Area in the Pan American Plaza.
 Participants are invited to dress up as endangered species, present their favorite earth-friendly messages.
-To find out more about the Children's Earth Parade, including how you can participate, click here.
+To find out more about the Earth Day Parade, including how you can participate, click here.

 Cleaner Car Concourse